 At the hotel, the breakfast buffet offers choices such as a hot dish, waffles, cereal, fruit, bread and pastries, milk, juices, coffee (regular/decaf), hot tea, water.

 With by our knowledgeable Group Leader, we will go for a city field trip via motorcoach, focusing on the city's history, architecture, main neighborhoods, and its astounding underground city that features a 20-mile network of pedestrian walkways.
 Among the highlights are the Underground, Mont-Royal, and Ste-Hélène Island that was the site of Expo 67 (1967 International and Universal Exposition).

 At one of the city’s numerous cafés, we’ll have a light yet filling buffet lunch.

-In Old Montréal, we will have a 3-course plated meal with appetizer (soup or salad), choice of entrée (chicken, fish, steak), dessert of the day, and beverage choices including coffee (regular/decaf), hot tea, water; other beverages are available for purchase from the bar.
+Dinner in Old Montréal Crêperie Chez Suzette.
+Enjoy a 3-course plated meal with appetizer, choice of entrée, dessert of the day, and beverage choices including milk, soft drinks, coffee (regular/decaf), hot tea, water; other beverages available for purchase from the bar.